mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter0.md

 Enter the credentials for the Microsoft account that you want to use.
 You will be redirected to the Sign up page.

+> **Note**
+>
-> **NOTE:** Some of the following sections could be omitted in the Sign up process, if you recently verified your Microsoft account.
+> Some of the following sections could be omitted in the Sign up process, if you recently verified your Microsoft account.

 Enter your personal information in the About you section.
 If you have previously loaded this info in your Microsoft Account, it will be automatically populated.